1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     - Make sure the rod is clean, there shouldn't stick debris or dirt on it as it could/would block the movement.
     - If you need to clean it, it's advisable to disassamble the whole rod system including the coupler and the anti-backlash nut.
 A detailed instruction with images about how to do so will come soon.
     - Spray e.g. WD-40 on the rod to loosen old sticky oil and debris.
 Then take a toothbrush or something like that for being able to reach the bottom of the thread also and clean it up.
 Make sure to not leave any particles from the anti-backlash nut or any dirt stuck on it.
-    - After this procedure, clean the WD-40 off of the rod by using e.g. car break cleaner.
-It'll wash off everything, you can also use an old cloth to wipe it.
+    - After this procedure, clean the WD-40 off of the rod by using e.g. car break cleaner or silicone remover spray.
+It'll wash off everything, you can also use an old cloth to wipe it (but make sure that no textile fibres will stick in the thread somehow).
     - After you cleaned and dried it, add a little lube to the rod.
 Don't be excessive here and drown it with oil - just use a tiny bit to make it glide better.
     *Don't use WD-40 or grease which contains graphite or MoS2!*
     I personally like to use PTFE spray first, let it dry and then put some synthetic lube on which is made for mountainbike chains as it uses to stick a bit better onto the metal.
 But every good medium to heavy synthetic machine oil will do the job just fine.
     You can draw a line of oil all along one side of the rod from the bottom to the top and then put the rod between your fingers and turn it.
 By doing so, the excessive oil will build up at your fingers and will also reach the bottom of the rod.
 Wipe off any excessive amount of oil afterwards again - you don't want to have oil dripping down on your motor later!
+    Tip: to avoid dripping oil down to the motor, I personally wrap a pipe cleaner around the rod right above the coupler.
+If by time a drop or two will move down, the pipe cleaner will absorb it.
     - Before installing the rod into the coupler of the motor again, clean the last inch of the bottom again by using the car break cleaner and the cloth.
 Try to get it as much degreased as possible, so that it doesn't start to slip inside of the coupler later.
     - When you're done reassembling everything and you home the printhead, you only should hear the low noise of the turning motor now - so now grinding noise from the anti-backlash nut or something like that.